 Tourism in Albania

 The country has done a lot to entice visitors in recent years.
 The formerly dull Tirana has been splashed with bright colors.
-New roads are being built to replaced twisting, narrow, pitted ones.
-And coastal cities have been transformed into summer retreats.
+New roads are being built to replace twisting, narrow, pitted ones.
+And coastal cities along the have been transformed into summer retreats.